Jo Firestone: Radio and podcasts

 Firestone was the host of the program Dr. Gameshow, which originated on WFMU radio and is now a podcast on the Maximum Fun network along with co-host Manolo Moreno.
 She and her father Fred Firestone created the game Punderdome: A Card Game for Pun Lovers (published by Random House subsidiary Clarkson Potter, 2016).

 Firestone voice acts in The National Lampoon Radio Hour podcast.
 She serves as the producer and senior writer along with Cole Escola.

 In February 2020, Firestone released the first episode of her podcast Everyday Decisions.
 Everyday Decisions is a comedy and personal stories podcast where Firestone interviews friends, family, and fellow comedians about the past 24 hours of their day.

 In March 2020, Firestone went on comedian Mike Recine's podcast The Sitdown.
 In March 2021, she made a guest appearance on the YouTube channel of her childhood friend Claire Saffitz.

 Author

 In October 2023, Firestone self-published Murder on Sex Island: A Luella van Horn Mystery.

+On June 30, 2026, Penguin Random House published Sex on Murder Island, Firestone's sequel to her first book, also featuring private detective Luella van Horn.